Fuel tanks

 -

 JAZ mostly sells these in opaque black, which gives many folks a feeling of solidity.
-We stock them in black, but that's because the natural color (shown in these photos) costs another $16; truth is, if you're going to be rear ended, the black pigment isn't going to help you much.
+We stock them in black, but that's because the natural color (shown in these photos) costs another $20; truth is, if you're going to be rear ended, the black pigment isn't going to help you much.
 My preference is the natural color; a milky color sometimes referred to as 'clear'; well, it's not clear, but it's translucent enough that you can see the fuel level through it.
-These tanks are also available with fuel senders (call us for specifics), but personally I use the same fuel management technique I use with my competition aircraft--I turn around and look.
+Ten gallon tanks are also available with fuel senders (call us for specifics), but personally I use the same fuel management technique I use with my competition aircraft--I turn around and look.

 Unless you plan well in advance for the 10 gallon tank, it's not likely to fit in a frame with independent rear suspension, so we offer...